carpentries-lab/good-enough-practices/episodes/01-introduction.md

 - Other people have thought about good practices and created good tools.
 - You don’t have to reinvent practices and tools.
 - You can learn to be "good enough" in scientific computing.
+- Future you will thank you for adopting good practices.
-- But, this is an ongoing process through your career.
+- This is an ongoing process through your career.

 {% include links.md %}